CrunchyData/pgSimload/examples/patroni_monitoring/README.md

 # Patroni monitoring examples

-The "Patroni-monitoring mode" requires at least one configuration file, the one you pass in the parameter `-patroni <patroni.json>` file.
+The Patroni-Watcher mode requires at least one configuration file, the one you pass in the parameter `-patroni <patroni.json>` file.

 If you want special extra informations taken mostly from `pg_stat_replication` table, then you'll need also a configuration file for the connexion to the